cs-ed/impacts-afrewin/README.md

 #### CSP Conceptual Framework

+As students explore and develop their understanding of the impacts of comuting, they will develop their skills in a variety of Computational Thinking Practices.

+**Computational Thinking Praactice 1:** Computational Solution Design - Design and evaluate computational solutions for a purpose.
+* **Skill 1.C:** Explain how collaboration affects the development of a solution.

+**Computational Thinking Practice 5:** Computing Innovations - Investigate computing innovations
+* **Skill 5.C:** Describe the impact of a computing innovation.
+* **Skill 5.D:** Describe the impact of gathering data.
+* **Skill 5.E:** Evaluate the use of computing based on legal and ethical factors.

+**Computational Thinking Practice 6:** Responsibly Computing - Contribute to an inclusive, safe, collaborative, and ethical computing culture.
+* **Skill 6.A:** Collaborate in the development of solutions.
+* **Skill 6.B:**  Use safe and secure methods when using computing devices.
+* **Skill 6.C:** Acknowledge the intellectual property of others.

+**Enduring Understanding CRD-1:** Incorporating multiple perspectives through collaboration improves computing innovations as they are developed.
+* **Topic 1.1:** Collaboration
+  * **Learning Objective CRD-1.A:** Explain how computing innovations are improved through collaboration.
+  * **Learning Objective CRD-1.B:** Explain how computing innovations are developed by groups of people.
+  * **Learning Objective CRD-1.C:** Demonstrate effective interpersonal skills during collaboration.
+* **Topic 1.3:** Program Design and Development
+  * **Learning Objective CRD-2.H:** Acknowledge code segments used from other sources.

 **Enduring Understanding IOC-1:** While computing innovations are typically designed to achieve a specific purpose, they may have unintended consequences.
 * **Topic 5.1:** Beneficial and Harmful Effects
   * **Learning Objective IOC-1.A:** Explain how an effect of a computing innovation can be both beneficial and harmful.